juanjo097/angular-firebase/README.md

 # angular-firebase
-Angular CRUD App with Firebase connection and operation.
+Angular CRUD App with Firebase as database.